Fox News wants you to wear a mask. The network’s top stars want to ridicule them.

 But a rift was already starting to emerge between the network’s public health push and its personalities’ desire to ride a wave of conservative anger against local and state anti-contagion efforts, much of it stoked by President Donald Trump.
 Carlson was one of several Fox hosts who attacked what he called “mindless and authoritarian” stay-at-home orders in Michigan last April, just as conservatives began to protest such measures in cities nationwide.

 Masks became the most obvious symbol of the conflict.
 Fox News opinion host Laura Ingraham wore one to a Trump campaign rally in October.
 The president noticed and mocked her for it in front of the crowd.
 “No way — are you wearing a mask?” he said.
-“Oh, she’s being very political correct.”
+“Oh, she’s being very politically correct.”

 In tweets the next month, Ingraham blasted “mask-mania” and wrote that “there is zero hard evidence of benefit” from mask-wearing.
 (In fact, there is a large body of peer-reviewed scientific evidence showing masks hinder the coronavirus from spreading.)